dmcomp07/azure-pipeline/README.md

         ports:
         - containerPort: 80
 ```
 4. Implementing Rolling Updates and Blue-Green Deployments
-	1. Rolling Updates
+	I.	Rolling Updates
-		o	Ensure the strategy section in your deployment YAML is configured for rolling updates.
+		i.
+Ensure the strategy section in your deployment YAML is configured for rolling updates.
 ```yaml
 spec:
   strategy: